 In particular, event-driven funds tend to thrive in situations of greater complexity, especially around M&A and niche sectors.

-Types of Event-Driven Investing Strategies
+What are the Different Types of Event-Driven Investing Strategies?

-- Distressed Investing: Conversely, distressed investing performs best in recessionary periods, as more companies become prone to financial distress.
+- Distressed Investing → Conversely, distressed investing performs best in recessionary periods, as more companies become prone to financial distress.